 For this best model, the first element failure occurs on the transition zone between the junction region and the flange.
 As the displacement increases, failure propagates into the junction region via the yarn the yarn that has transitioned from the second from top position (in blue in figure 7-4) to the bottom.
 This may be due to its relative proximity to the centre of the junction region.
 The number of failed yarns remains higher in the flange than in the junction region, suggesting that the stresses have been successfully distributed by the weave configuration.
 One possible reason for this is the greater amount of fibre along the loading direction caused by weft crossover.

-The worst performing textile in figure 7-5
+The worst performing textile is shown in figure 7-5